 In 1998 a handful of pro-active wine producers, mavericks of the organic movement in Champagne, created the A.C.B. – Association des Champagnes Biologiques (Association of Organic Champagnes)

 The association grows larger every year as new members join.
-In 2017 the A.C.B. represented 63 wine producers and 5 proponents.
+In 2019 the A.C.B. represents 92 Winegrowers and Houses, and around 10 proponents.

 Offering the best of Champagne's terroir in all its diverse splendor while preserving the utmost respect for the environment - All of our members share this same conviction, whether they are part of that original group of pioneers or just beginning conversion to organic practices.